jetbrains-academy/data-visualization-course/0_intro/1_the_power_of_data_viz/1_why_we_visualize_data/task.md

     </tbody>
 </table>

-However, as soon as you visualize them, a different picture emerges.
+However, as soon as you visualize them, a completely different picture emerges.
-It can be seen that these datasets are very different, and not for all of them the idea of a linear regression even makes sense.
+It can be seen that these datasets are, in fact, very different, and the concept of linear regression does not even apply to all of them.
-Look carefully at these plots and think about how different they are, how differently you would interpret or analyze them – and realize that you gained all this knowledge from a mere look at four basic scatter plots.
+Take a close look at these plots and observe how unique they are and how differently you might interpret or analyze each one.
+Remarkably, all of this insight comes from just a simple glance at four basic scatter plots.

 <figure>
     <img src="../../../common/resources/images/intro/anscombe.svg">